rvanschenck/rvanschenck.github.io/_pages/about.md

 My research examines reactionary digital publics, cultures, and infrastructures.
 I am trained in the fields of **rhetoric**, **media studies**, and **cultural studies**.
 I am fascinated by how ultra-conservative, fascist, and ethno-nationalist ideas foment through Internet subcultures and the platforms that host them.
 Using **humanistic methods** like discourse analysis, online ethnography, and rhetorical criticism, I investigate the media practices that beget and encourage white supremacist, misogynistic, and antisemitic networks.

+My first book,  _The Reactionary Web: White Supremacist Digital Media after the Alt-Right_ (Bristol University Press), investigates how white supremacist networks persist on the Internet despite facing deplatforming, debanking, and deletion.
+I study user-generated content, platform policy, interfaces, and infrastructure to explain how the platform economy structurally favors reactionary media.
+It provides a solid overview of how white supremacist networks in the United States evolved through the decline of the alt-right, the rise of alt-tech platforms, the transformation of mainstream social media, and the rise of the tech right.

 For a good sample of my research, check out ["Remaking the World Memetically"](https://www.tandfonline.com/doi/full/10.1080/14791420.2023.2228867) in _Communication and Critical/Cultural Studies._ This paper was awarded the Stephen E. Lucas Debut Publication Award by the National Communication Association in 2024.

-I'm currently working on a book:  _The Reactionary Web: White Supremacist Digital Media after the Alt-Right_ (forthcoming December 2026, Bristol Unviersity Press).
-The book investigates how white supremacist networks persist on the Internet despite facing deplatforming, debanking, and deletion.
-I study user-generated content, platform policy, interfaces, and infrastructure to explain how the platform economy structurally favors reactionary media.

 ### About My Pedagogy ###